juju/docs/src/en/network-spaces.md

 !!!
 Note: Advanced networking features, such as 'spaces`, are currently only supported by MAAS.

-Having multiple subnets spanning different zones within the same space enables Juju to perform automatic distribution of units of a service across zones inside the same space.
+Having multiple subnets spanning different zones within the same space enables Juju to perform automatic distribution of an application's units across zones inside the same space.
 This allows for high-availability and the spreading of instances evenly across subnets and zones.

 As an example, consider a model divided into three segments with distinct security requirements: